frttnk/C-Specifiers-Explained-What-You-Need-to-Know/README.md

 <br/>

-I have tried to explain the different types of specifiers in C# and why they are needed.

 > I did not include an example of the `protectedInternal` specifier because it is very similar to the `public` specifier.
 The only difference is that while the `public` specifier is accessible everywhere, including in other assemblies and external code, the `protectedInternal` specifier cannot be accessed by external code in other assemblies."

 <br/>